nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. Savvy Tasker waits for user command
-2. User requests to alias a keyword (can be a command or any other frequently used word), with a shorten keyword
+2. User requests to alias a string (can be a command or any other frequently used word), with a shorten keyword
-3. Savvy Tasker store the shorten keyword associated with the keyword in its database
+3. Savvy Tasker store the string associated with the keyword in its database
 4. User request a command
-4. Savvy Tasker check if the command contain any shorten keyword, if it does, replace the shorten keyword with the associated keyword from its database
+4. Savvy Tasker check if the command contain any keywords, if it does, replace the keywords with the associated string from its database
 5. Savvy Tasker carry out the command <br>
 Use case ends.